Business Tips, Technician Tips

 The ZX70 is a good all-around option, but what really sets this rugged tablet apart is its industry-leading warranty.
 Getac backs this tablet with a three-year bumper-to-bumper warranty, the best in the business.

 It also features a very durable, scratch-resistant Gorilla Glass screen that’s easily viewed in daylight due to its 580-nit display.

 Adding rugged tablets to your fleet of equipment could transform your business.
 Their durability and dependability combined with customers’ inclinations toward technology and education make them a great choice for any business.

-But, before you commit to a rugged tablet for your business, you’ve got to do extensive research to ensure you’re getting a product that meets the needs of your techs, your customers and your budget.
+But, before you commit to a rugged tablet for your business, you’ve got to do extensive research to ensure you’re getting a product that meets the needs of your techs, your customers, and your budget.
+Perhaps a rugged case could be enough to do the job.
 Take your time and you’re sure to pick a winning rugged tablet for your business!